OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-21.md

 He lived in the wilderness of Paran, and his mother found him a wife from Egypt.

 ## Genesis 21:22
-At that time, Abimelech and Phicol, the commander of his army, said to Abraham, “God is with you in all that you do.
+During that period, Abimelech and Phicol, the commander of his army, said to Abraham, “God is with you in all your endeavours.

 ## Genesis 21:23
 Now swear to me here before God that you will not deceive me or my descendants.
 Show the same kindness to me and the land where you reside as I have shown to you.”